ahmedfarag9/ahmedfarag9/README.md

 Good scripting skills with Bash and a solid foundation in Linux.
 -->
 Experience:
-Currently working as a Full Stack Software Engineer for a company in Europe, and previously freelanced as a DevOps Engineer, with hands-on experience in Backend development, Frontend creation, and Cloud services integration.
+Currently working as a Full Stack Software Engineer with hands-on experience in Backend development, Frontend creation, and Cloud services integration.

 Education:
 Holds a Bachelor of Engineering in Communications and Electronics.